awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* boolean
-- *Default:* false (unless object lock is enabled, then true)
+- *Default:* False (unless object lock is enabled, then true)

-Whether this bucket should have versioning turned on or not.
+Whether this S3 Bucket should have versioning turned on or not.

 ---

 ### ApplicationStageProps <a name="ApplicationStageProps" id="aws-dsf.utils.ApplicationStageProps"></a>

-Properties for SparkCICDStage class.
+Properties for the `ApplicationStage` class.

 #### Initializer <a name="Initializer" id="aws-dsf.utils.ApplicationStageProps.Initializer"></a>